KWong41/KWong41.github.io/projects/project-4.md

 https://hacc.hawaii.gov/#challenges_anchor

-There were five problems that the state of Hawai'i needed to fix.
-One was an elaborate way to
+There were five problems that the state of Hawai'i asked of us to find the solutions for.

 Here is the hyperlink to the HACC websites https://hacc.hawaii.gov/